A python utility for generating static websites and course notes.

 .pynb_checkpoints

-Webify’s default behaviour is to process markdown files to create 1) LaTeX articles, 2) beamer slides, or 3) html pages.
+Webify’s default behavior is to process markdown files to create 1) LaTeX articles, 2) beamer slides, or 3) html pages.
 This means that webify does not copy the source markdown file to the destination.
-E.g., a markdown files example.md will be appear as either example.pdf (cases 1 and 2) or example.html (case 3) at the destination location.
-Sometimes however it is desirable to copy the source markdown file to the destination location.
-This can be achieved by using the copy-source flag in the yaml front matter as follows.
+E.g., a markdown files example.md

 The markdown source for this html file was copied using this mechanism.
-Without this flag, lorem-html.md will not be available in the destination folder.
+Without this flag, lorem-html.md

-Aside: The same effect can be achieved by adding this file to the .webifyignore file.
+key to force webify to ignore a markdown file during website generation.
+The same effect can be achieved by adding this file to the .webifyignore

 Webify will not process the above file.
-The default value for ignore is False.
+The default value for ignore

 It is possible to specify availability, i.e., start time and end time, for any file in the “current folder” by including this information in a yaml file as follows